ChicoState/djsongmatch-ux/phaseIII/README.md

 classroom of undergraduate software engineering students with an approximate average age of 20.
 As such, many respondents had above-average technical ability.
-Because of this, their perception of the user interface could differ from the perception of less technologically adept users.
+Because of this, their perception of the user interface could differ from that of less technologically adept users.

 The lack of demographic diversity in participants limited our insights